 Local business environment

-In South Africa the fruit juice market achieved a compound annual growth rate (CAGR) of 12.1% over 2012 to 2017, and is expected to continue growing at over 10% the next five years (Insight Survey, 2018).
-The growth is largely attributed to the adoption of a higher nutritional and health awareness amongst consumers.
+In South Africa the juice market achieved a compound annual growth rate (CAGR) of 2.8% over 2013 to 2018.
+The Juice market is forecast to grow at a subdued rate of 0.9% over the 2019 to 2023 forecast period.
+The growth is largely attributed to the adoption of a higher nutritional and health awareness amongst consumers (Insight Survey 2020).

 The Embassy of the Kingdom of the Netherlands study The Current State of Fruit & Vegetable Agro-Processing in South Africa (released February 2019) includes a look at fruit juice.